minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 	}

-Turns out that `toupper` handles both lowercase and uppercase characters properly, so we don’t even need the `islower` check.
+Turns out that `toupper` handles both lowercase and uppercase characters properly, so we don't even need the `islower` check.
 We know this because we checked the man page, or manual page, for `toupper` by typing `man toupper` at the command line.
 This page tells us that the return value is the converted letter or the original letter if conversion was not possible.